shini4i/helm-charts-updater/README.md

 ## Project Description

+> [!WARNING]
-> :warning: Currently, only patch version bump is supported for chart version.
+> Currently, only patch version bump is supported for chart version.

 The use case is relatively niche.
 The idea is that there are a lot of helm charts in a single git repository, and it is required to bump both chart version and appVersion from a pipeline in a different repository.